moonisali/Learning_Python/README.md

 A program that reminds you, it is BREAK-TIME! with the best of Mozart.

 An attempt at a Hangman -game (coded procedurally)

+Automating script: the Most Boring job of moving files (by their extension)!